 3. Capacity Planning

-Aligning production capabilities with demand predictions helps to reduce overproduction and underproduction.
+Aligning the production lifecycle framework with demand predictions helps to reduce overproduction and underproduction.
 Improving capacity utilization requires dynamically adjusting resources to suit fluctuations in demand.
 Effective capacity planning guarantees that organizations can respond promptly to market changes without overburdening their resources or experiencing stock shortages.

 4. Outsourcing and Partnerships